-3.1 Early Help at Garswood Primary School
+14.0 Early Help at Garswood Primary School

-3.1.1 Garswood Primary School recognises the importance of high self-esteem, supportive friends, positive relationships with trusted adults and early intervention in ensuring the prevention of harm and safeguarding children.
+Garswood Primary School recognises the importance of high self-esteem, supportive friends, positive relationships with trusted adults and early intervention in ensuring the prevention of harm and safeguarding children.

-The School will therefore:
+14.1 The School will therefore:

-- Establish and maintain an ethos where children feel safe and secure.
+- a) Establish and maintain an ethos where children feel safe and secure.
 Children will be encouraged to talk and are listened to.
-The voice of the child is sought through various work and with the most relevant person who the child will respond to. - Ensure all children know that they can approach a trusted adult in School if they are worried or in difficulty - Ensure that children are helped to keep themselves safe by embedding skills throughout the School; in the curriculum, assemblies, through PSHE and circle time, and through pastoral interventions.
-This will equip children with the skills they need to stay safe, raise awareness of the different forms of harassment and bullying and will help children to develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills. - Provide opportunities for pupils to develop their voice and to listen to their concerns through organized circle time, through planned assembly time, School council meetings, pupil surveys and peer listening activities. - Communicate with parents on a regular basis to discuss concerns and give parents the opportunity to make an appointment if they need to discuss concerns with a member of staff at any time. - Make every effort to establish effective working relationships with parents and colleagues from other agencies. - Ensure that staff and governors receive up to date safeguarding training in line with St Helens Safeguarding Children Partnership guidance. - Follow a Signs of Safety model looking at what is working well, what we are worried about and what needs to happen. - 3.1.2 Garswood Primary School believes that effective early help is essential for ensuring better outcomes for children and families and our goal is for all children in St Helens to be safe, healthy and to be able to achieve their full potential, regardless of the situation in which they were born and raised. - 3.1.3 There is robust evidence that adverse experiences in childhood lead to significant social and health problems in later life.
+The voice of the child is Sought through various work and with the most relevant person who the child will respond to. - b) Ensure all children know that they can approach a trusted adult in School if they are worried or in difficulty - c) Ensure that children are helped to keep themselves safe by embedding skills throughout the School; in the curriculum, assemblies, through PSHE and circle time, and through pastoral interventions.
+This will equip children with the skills they need to stay safe, raise awareness of the different forms of harassment and bullying and will help children to develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills. - d) Provide opportunities for pupils to develop their voice and to listen to their concerns through organized circle time, through planned assembly time, School council meetings, pupil surveys and peer listening activities. - e) Communicate with parents on a regular basis to discuss concerns and give parents the opportunity to make an appointment if they need to discuss concerns with a member of staff at any time. - f) Make every effort to establish effective working relationships with parents and colleagues from other agencies. - g) Ensure that staff and governors receive up to date safeguarding training in line with St Helens LSCB guidance. - 14.2 Garswood Primary School believes that effective early help is essential for ensuring better outcomes for children and families and our goal is for all children in St Helens to be safe, healthy and to be able to achieve their full potential, regardless of the situation in which they were born and raised. - 14.3 There is robust evidence that adverse experiences in childhood lead to significant social and health problems in later life.
 Early help is about providing the right help for children and families as soon as problems start to emerge and whilst the evidence shows that the greatest impact can be made when the child is very young, problems can become evident throughout childhood and adolescence and effective early help is about prompt intervention as soon as it is needed.
 There is evidence to show that what a child experiences during the early years (starting in the womb) lays down a foundation for the whole of their life, which needs to be reflected in our strategy.
 Secure attachment and the ability to communicate and the development of language rich environments underpin a child's future development.
 If we get it right as soon as problems start to emerge we can reduce the need for more specialised, costly interventions later on and more importantly, we can improve outcomes for children and young people.